MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi1_6/ne-dxgi1_6-dxgi_adapter_flag3.md

 ### -field DXGI_ADAPTER_FLAG3_FORCE_DWORD

-#### - DXGI_ADAPTER_FLAG_FORCE_DWORD

 Forces this enumeration to compile to 32 bits in size.
-Without this value, some compilers would allow this enumeration to compile
-            to a size other than 32 bits.
+Without this value, some compilers would allow this enumeration to compile to a size other than 32 bits.
 This value is not used.

 ## -remarks